 13. Bob Revolution Pro/Flex – $499

-This is an ultimate running machine!
-Although BOB haven’t done any updates to their models in 2018, it’s still has the BEST joggers on the market in my opinion.
-Both models (almost the same) Revolution Pro and Flex feature roomy seat that can handle a child up to 70 lbs (that’s a lot!!!), huge canopy with large viewing window, large easy to access basket, adjustable padded 5 point harness, easy compact (for a jogger) fold, large air-filled tires that can handle any type of terrain, state-of-the-art adjustable suspension system, adjustable handle bar, plenty of storage pockets, and a hand brake on the Pro model.
+Both models (almost the same) Revolution Pro and Flex feature roomy seat that can handle a child up to 70 lbs (that’s a lot!!!), a huge canopy with a large viewing window, a large easy-to-access basket, adjustable padded 5-point harness, easy compact (for a jogger) fold, large air-filled tires that can handle any type of terrain, state-of-the-art adjustable suspension system, adjustable handlebar, plenty of storage pockets, and a hand brake on the Pro model.

-Pros: high weight capacity, roomy seat, large jogging tires, state-of-the-art adjustable suspension system, adjustable handle bar, adjustable front wheel tracking, plenty of storage pockets, travel system option, large basket, large canopy.
+Pros: high weight capacity, roomy seat, large jogging tires, state-of-the-art adjustable suspension system, adjustable handlebar, adjustable front wheel tracking, plenty of storage pockets, travel system option, large basket, large canopy.

-Cons: bulky, heavy weight, no adjustable foot rest.
+Cons: bulky, heavy weight, no adjustable footrest.

-Here is my detailed review of BOB Revolution Pro 2016 »
+Here is my detailed review of BOB Revolution Pro »

-Here is my detailed review of BOB Revolution Flex 2016 »
+Here is my detailed review of BOB Revolution Flex Â»

-14. Thule Sleek 2018/2019 – $849
+14. Thule Sleek – $849

-Thule is known for its amazing joggers, but this year it have introduced a four-wheel convertible model Sleek.
-It turns from single into a double mode and can carry two seats, two infant car seats or two bassinets.
-You can even add a third older child by attaching a stroller board.
-With 14 different seating arrangements Sleek will grow with your family.
+Thule is known for its amazing joggers, but this year it has introduced a four-wheel convertible model Sleek.
+It turns from single into double mode and can carry two seats, two infant car seats, or two bassinets.

 Despite having a lightweight frame and weighing only 24 lbs this buggy can handle two children with 48.5 lbs in the main seat and 33 lbs child in the second seat.
 That’s about average capacity.
-Many websites for some reason have incorrect info claiming each seat have weight capacity of 75 lbs.
+Many websites for some reason have incorrect info claiming each seat has a weight capacity of 75 lbs.
 Not true.

-Pros: double mode, reversible seat, adjustable handle bar, adjustable leg rest, deep recline, flip-flop-friendly brake, large covered basket, large all-terrain wheels, included swing-away bumper bar, included car seat adapters, large canopy, light weight, all-wheel suspension, travel system option, bassinet option, stroller board option.
+Pros: double mode, reversible seat, adjustable handlebar, adjustable leg rest, deep recline, flip-flop-friendly brake, large covered basket, large all-terrain wheels, included swing-away bumper bar, included car seat adapters, large canopy, lightweight, all-wheel suspension, travel system option, bassinet option, stroller board option.

 Cons: bulky fold, high price.

-Here is my overview of Thule Sleek »
+Here is my overview of Thule Sleek Â»

 15. Silver Cross Wave – $1,299

 The Silver Cross, a British company, has been making strollers for over 140 years.
-Their well-engineered high-quality prams have been very popular in Europe for a long time and finally made it to US.
+Their well-engineered high-quality prams have been very popular in Europe for a long time and finally made it to the US.
 About time!
 The Wave is the first model that Silver Cross has introduced to the US market.

-Pros: double mode, large canopy, large basket, adjustable handle bar, reversible seat, one-hand deep recline, flip-flop-friendly brake, all-wheel suspension, easy fold, travel system option, included bassinet, included bumper bar, bassinet mosquito net, mosquito net, rain cover, bassinet rain cover, cup holder, seat liner, car seat adapters, and second seat adapters.
+Pros: double mode, large canopy, large basket, adjustable handlebar, reversible seat, one-hand deep recline, flip-flop-friendly brake, all-wheel suspension, easy fold, travel system option, included bassinet, included bumper bar, bassinet mosquito net, mosquito net, rain cover, bassinet rain cover, cup holder, seat liner, car seat adapters, and second seat adapters.

 Cons: bulky, very heavy, high price.

-Here is my full review of Silver Cross Wave »
+Here is my full review of Silver Cross Wave Â»

-16. Cybex Mios 2018/2019 – $649
+16. Cybex Mios – $649

 The ‘Paradise Birds’ color is absolutely stunning!
 This baby is not cheap for a lightweight stroller.
 It retails for around $649.

-Pros: reversible seat, light weight, adjustable handle bar, adjustable leg rest, flat recline, travel system option, bassinet option, large canopy, one-hand compact fold, auto-lock, standing fold, included swing-away bumper bar, good size basket, all-wheel suspension, flip-flop-friendly brake.
+Pros: reversible seat, lightweight, adjustable handlebar, adjustable leg rest, flat recline, travel system option, bassinet option, large canopy, one-hand compact fold, auto-lock, standing fold, included swing-away bumper bar, good size basket, all-wheel suspension, flip-flop-friendly brake.

 Cons: small wheels, high price, limited car seat capability.